Skip to main content

 Does my area of psychology practice affect how I am rated?

-I run a private practice, what specific things should I consider?
+I run a private practice.
+What specific things should I consider?

-Private-practice psychologists commonly hold business commitments beyond personal household expenses: office lease, professional indemnity premiums, Medicare provider agreements, AHPRA registration fees, association fees, supervision costs, and possibly administrative staff.
-Income protection sizing for solo practitioners is based on insurable monthly income calculated from tax returns, business activity statements, and an accountant-prepared profit and loss.
-Life cover is commonly sized to clear practice-establishment loans, residential mortgage, and family living expenses.
-Trauma cover provides a lump sum that can fund a locum, transition the client base, or wind the practice down in an orderly way during a long recovery.
+Private-practice psychologists often carry commitments beyond household expenses: an office lease, professional indemnity, Medicare provider arrangements, registration and association fees, supervision costs, and possibly admin staff.
+For solo practitioners, income protection is sized on your insurable monthly income worked out from tax returns and an accountant-prepared profit and loss.
+Life cover is commonly sized to clear practice set-up loans, your mortgage, and family living costs.
+Trauma cover can fund a locum or an orderly wind-down during a long recovery.

 General Advice Warning: The information on this page is general in nature and does not take into account your personal objectives, financial situation, or needs.
 Before making any decisions, consider whether the information is appropriate for your circumstances and read the relevant Product Disclosure Statement (PDS).